Misquoted No More: Securely Extracting F* Programs with IO: Related Work

 CertiCoq~\cite{certicoq17} and ConCert~\cite{concert-rocq, certicoq-wasm} are two partially verified compilers for Rocq that target C, Elm, Rust, WebAssembly and blockchain languages.
 They also rely on unverified quotation.

-\paragraph{\bf{Secure compilation of verified code}}
+\paragraph{\bf{Secure Compilation of Verified Code}}

-There are two secure compilation frameworks for \fstar{}, \sciostar{}~\cite{sciostar} for verified IO programs, and \secrefstar{}~\cite{secrefstar} for verified stateful programs.
-They are both proved to satisfy RrHP, but they are not fully verified: they rely on the unverified extraction mechanism of \fstar{} to OCaml. \sciostar{} and \secrefstar{} look at how to convert refinement types, pre- and post-conditions into dynamic checks using higher-order contracts and a reference monitor. \seiostar{} is orthogonal to them, since it focuses on providing guarantees for the extraction step itself.
-Beyond such secure extraction from proof assistants, there are many other applications of secure compilation~\cite{MarcosSurvey, AbateBGHPT19}. \ca{with what should I compare here?
-I would like something that \seiostar{} could target.}
+There are two secure compilation frameworks for \fstar{}, \sciostar{}~\cite{sciostar} for verified IO programs, and \secrefstar{}~\cite{secrefstar} for verified stateful programs. \sciostar{} and \secrefstar{} look at how to convert refinement types, pre- and post-conditions into dynamic checks using higher-order contracts and a reference monitor. \seiostar{} is orthogonal to them, since it focuses on providing guarantees for the extraction step itself.
+They are both proved to satisfy RrHP, but they are not fully verified: they rely on the unverified extraction mechanism of \fstar{} to OCaml.
+Moreover, even if we prove the same criterion, the proofs are very different.
+Their proof~\cite{sciostar,secrefstar} of RrHP follows directly from a syntactic inversion law, while our \seiostar{} proof of RrHP is semantic and involves two logical relations.
+This difference is necessary, because while \sciostar{}/\secrefstar{} only compiles between shallow embeddings, our \seiostar{} work extracts a shallow embedding to a deeply embedded language with a standard operational semantics.
+Beyond such secure extraction from proof assistants, there are many other applications of secure compilation~\cite{MarcosSurvey, AbateBGHPT19}.

-\section{Conclusion and future work}
+\section{Conclusion and Future Work}

 We have shown that formally secure extraction of shallowly embedded effectful programs can be achieved by using translation validation only for a first step---relational quotation---while using a once-and-for-all verified syntax generation function for the rest.
 We have illustrated this general idea for \fstar{} by developing \seiostar{}, a framework that extracts \fstar{} programs with IO while providing machine-checked secure compilation guarantees (RrHP).